CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Experiments

 \subsection{Implementation Details}

 The proposed methods are implemented on the open-source toolbox MMsegmentation \cite{mmsegmentation} with Pytorch 2.0.1 \cite{paszke2019pytorch}.
 The CLIP model applied in our method is based on the ViT-B/16 model and the channel ($C$) of the output text features is 512.
 All the experiments are conducted on 8 V100 GPUs and the batch size ($B$) is set to 16 for all three datasets.
-For all these three datasets, the size of the input images is set as 512 ($H$) $\times$ 512 ($W$).
-The iterations are set to 20k, 40k, and 80k for PASCAL VOC, PASCAL Context, and COCO-Stuff 164k respectively.
+It is worth noticing that our methods can also be applied to the ViT CLIP that can not generate semantically discriminate mask smoothly \cite{clipself,convolutionsdie,fvlm}, and to the dense token from CLIP visual encoder corresponding to the unannotated areas.
+For all these three datasets, the size of the input images is set as 512 ($H$) $\cdot$ 512 ($W$).
+The iterations are set to 20k, 40k, and 80k for PASCAL VOC, PASCAL Context, and COCO-Stuff respectively.
 The optimizer is set to AdamW with the default training schedule in the MMSeg toolbox.
-In addition, the size of CLS tokens banks is set as 24, the threshold for mask fusion $\lambda$ is 0.8, the window size is set as 3 and 7 for two scales, $\tau$ in global loss is 0.07, and $\gamma$ is 1.5.
+In addition, the size of CLS tokens banks is set as 24, the threshold for mask fusion $\lambda$ is 0.8, size of the window in multi-scale K-Means is set as 3 and 7 resulting in 16 and 64 centers for two scales. $\tau$ in global loss is 0.07, and $\gamma$ is 1.5 for COCO-Stuff and 0 for PASCAL VOC and Context. $\alpha$ is set as learnable and $\beta$ is set as 2.
+The template and the name of unseen categories can be seen in \textbf{\textit{Supplementary materials}}.

 To comprehensively evaluate the performance of both seen and unseen categories, we apply the harmonic mean IoU (hIoU) following the previous works \cite{zegclip,zegformer,zs3}.
 The relationship between mIoU and hIoU is,